 Enjoy A Delightful Day Trip to Georgian Bay Islands National Park

 Canada is home to over 45 national parks and reserves from coast to coast to coast.
 Each one protects a special area of land along with the vegetation and wildlife found within it.
 Georgian Bay Islands National Park is one of the six national parks located within Ontario.
-With the incredible landscapes of the Canadian Shield, amazing hikes and more, you’ll want to plan a day trip to Georgian Bay Islands National Park!
+With the incredible landscapes of the Canadian Shield, amazing hikes and more, you’ll want to plan a day trip to Georgian Bay Islands National Park.

 About Georgian Bay Islands National Park

-Located about 2 hours north of Toronto, Georgian Bay Islands National Park is a must-visit for any nature lover.
 This natural treasure was established in December 1929 and consists of 63 small islands in Georgian Bay that are only accessible by boat.
-They cover just 14 square kilometres, making it the smallest of Canada’s National Parks!
-It beats Point Pelee National Park in Southern Ontario for the smallest park title by just 1 kilometre squared!
+They cover just 14 square kilometres, making it the smallest national park in Canada!
+It beats Point Pelee National Park for the title by just 1 kilometre squared.

 How to Get to Georgian Bay Islands National Park